 Joe Nimble

 Joe Nimble is a spin off brand from Baer shoes that focuses on athletic/outdoor models.
 These shoes are good quality and function well, with a lovely anatomical shape to them.
 I like them for people who need a more rigid sole but have wide feet.
-The support is minimal (light molding around the heel and flared base for lateral stability) compared to a Birkenstock, but you can always replace the insole with your own if you feel you need it.
+The support is minimal (light molding around the heel and flared base for lateral stability), but the soles are quite thick.
+You can always replace the sock liner with your own insole if you feel you need it.

 Keen